GenericMage/CoinClash/Type-A/Documentation/CCLiquidRouter.md

   - Sets `addr = makerAddress` in `UpdateType` structs for accurate registry updates.
   - Skips settled orders via `pendingAmount == 0` check in `_processOrderBatch`.
   - Validates `step <= identifiers.length` in `_collectOrderIdentifiers`.
+  - Validates input and output liquidity in `_prepareLiquidityTransaction`.

 ## Limitations and Assumptions
 - Relies on `ICCLiquidity` for settlements, not direct Uniswap V2 swaps.